 IVF with Endometriosis: Everything You Need to Know

-Endometriosis is a condition that causes tissue similar to the uterine lining to grow outside the uterus.
-Endometriosis can grow on the ovaries, fallopian tubes, and pelvis.
-Endometriosis causes painful periods, painful sex, and chronic pelvic pain.
-And it can make getting pregnant challenging even when no other symptoms are present—a condition known in the world of fertility as “silent endo.”
+Endometriosis may cause painful periods, sexual intercourse, bowel movements, and chronic pelvic pain in general.
+The presence of endometriosis can make getting pregnant challenging, even when none of these other symptoms are present—a condition known in the world of fertility as “silent endo.”

 Diagnosing Endometriosis Prior to IVF